qmuloadmin/FreeNote/README.md

 ### Current State

 It works, but likely will have many bugs.
-Icons only show up on Linux, so the text format toolbar is difficult to use on Windows and Mac.
 My current goal is mostly to fix bugs before I add any substantial new features.

+If your system doesn't comply with the opendesktop.org standard for themes, the current fallback default of KDE [Breeze](https://github.com/KDE/breeze-icons) will be used.

 Currently, you can drag images from your local filesystem, ~~but not from a web browser, for instance (yet)~~.
 You can click anywhere and start typing, format the text, move any item around on the page, one at a time.